 Migrating Courses from Blackboard to Canvas

 There will be no automatic migration of Blackboard courses to Canvas.
 While both are learning management systems, they do have differences in functionality, and some instructors will want to build their courses in Canvas from scratch, rather than migrating a Blackboard course.
 For those who do want to migrate, instructors will have the agency to do so in the way that works best for them.
-Note: Only Fall 2021 course shells are available in Canvas at this time.
-You will be able to migrate one Blackboard version of each course you will be teaching in the fall.
-Spring courses will be available in Canvas later this year.

 If you have not worked in Canvas before, we highly recommend that you do some training first.
 If you look under Live Scheduled Events or the On Demand section on this page, you’ll find many options.
 Minimally, we recommend the sessions on Getting Started and Course Delivery for those who will migrate courses from Blackboard.
 These sessions will help you better understand why Blackboard material shows up where it does when Blackboard courses are imported into Canvas.
 Particularly for those new to Canvas, these kinds of foundational training sessions will be helpful during migration.